kevinfoley/SWATEliteForce/ALLCHANGES.md

   - MP5K: A more tactical machine pistol
   - Browning Hi-Power: Higher-powered 9mm pistol
   - P226: A well-rounded 9mm pistol
-  - Remington M870 Shotgun: Shortened shotgun that can be equipped as primary or secondary weapon
+  - Remington M870 Shotgun: Shortened shotgun that can be equipped as primary or secondary weapon.
-* Added new equipment from the SWAT4 1.2 mod:
+* Added new equipment from the SWAT4 1.2 mod.
+Again, some have received mesh improvements from the mod.
   - SCAR-H: Heavy assault rifle.
 Includes an Aimpoint, Suppressed Aimpoint, and Suppressed variants.
   - AKs-74u: Lightweight AK carbine.
 Only available in Multiplayer and All Missions campaigns
   - MP5K PDW: Tiny submachine gun.
 Includes a suppressed variant.
-* Added new weapons (exclusive to this mod):
+* Added new weapons (which are new to this mod):
   - Less Lethal M870: Beanbag shotgun available as a secondary.
   - M870 Breaching: Technically the breaching shotgun from the original game, now as an actual weapon.
   - M1Super90 Shotgun: Cut shotgun from the original game.
 Lower magazine size than the M4Super90 but faster firing rate and more manageable recoil.